 Summer and I have been planning to meet somewhere ever since I moved.
 We’ve looked at New York, DC and Charleston.
 But you know what?
 Portugal is way cooler!

 So now the challenge was booking a flight to Portugal just two weeks out, at the beginning of their peak season.
 Sounds fun right?
 After hours (seriously, hours) of pouring over various sites like, Travelstart Airlines for competitive prices.
-Here are my tips for finding a last minute flights at a price you don’t hate.
+Here are my tips for finding last-minute flights at a price you don’t hate.

 1. USE COMPARATIVE SEARCH ENGINES TO FIND ALL YOUR POSSIBLE FLIGHT OPTIONS